30 Ways To Save Money On Home Insurance

 - Wind Mitigation Report

-The wind mitigation report is a friend of every Floridian homeowner.
-It can routinely cut your insurance bill by up to 50% when your roof is hip shaped, and your opening protections are hurricane grade.
+The wind mitigation report is a friend of every Florida homeowner.
+It can cut your insurance bill by 50% if your roof is hip shaped, and your opening protections are hurricane grade.
 A licensed home inspector completes the wind mitigation report, and it costs about $75 - $100.
-It is also valid for five years, so if you are buying a home and the previous owner has a report done recently, use that.
+It is valid for five years, so if you are buying a home and the previous owner has a recent report, use that.

 - Pay Off Your Mortgage

 Home insurance companies know homeowners treat their home a little better if they own it outright vs. the bank.
 While not all carriers offer this discount, it is an excellent saving for those in the fortunate situation of having no mortgage.

 - Hail Resistant Roofing

 There are certain hail regions of the US where hail resistant roofing is a worthy consideration: Texas, Colorado, Kansas, South Dakota, Nebraska, and Kansas.
 Home insurance companies pay many hail claims in these states - so they are happy to offer significant discounts for hail resistant roofing.
-The difference between replacing a new roof and small patchwork can be $10,000 to the carrier, so they are happy to pass those savings back to you in the form of lower premiums.
+The difference between replacing a new roof and a patch job can be $10,000 to the carrier, so they are happy to pass those savings back to you in the form of lower premiums.

 - Move Closer to a Fire Department

 If your home were to catch on fire, the number one factor on the severity of the loss is fire response time.
 If a fire station is within 5 miles of your property, that is good; within 1 mile is phenomenal.

 - Paid-in Full